 Guidelines for Home-Schooled Applicants

-Home-schooled students, like all other students seeking undergraduate admission to Stanford, apply using the Coalition Application or the Common Application.
+Home-schooled students, like all other students seeking undergraduate admission to Stanford, apply using the Common Application.
 These additional guidelines may be helpful as you complete your application.

 We expect that you have successfully undertaken a serious, rigorous course of study distributed across the humanities, sciences, math, social studies and languages.
 In addition to a transcript, we encourage you to submit a detailed description of your curriculum, but it is not necessary to follow a prescribed or approved home-schooling program.
 We are interested in how you have gone about the learning process, not how many courses you have completed.

 - how and why your family chose home-schooling

 - what, if any, choices you had to make to accomplish this type of education

 Please note: A high school diploma or the equivalent is required in order to begin classes at Stanford.
 We accept any high school diploma recognized by your state.

 We welcome SAT Subject Test, AP and/or IB exam scores from home-schooled students as an additional measure of academic preparation.